Veterinary Emergency FAQs

 Caring for Pets in Atlantic Canada

-Our veterinary specialists are pleased to be accepting new patients by referral from primary care veterinarians in Halifax, Dartmouth and beyond.
+Our specialists are pleased to accept new patients by referral from primary care veterinarians.
+Our emergency service welcomes all clients – 24/7/365.